Vietnam.vn - Nền tảng quảng bá Việt Nam

 Experts recommend that the longest gap between two urinations is 2 to 3 hours.
 After this period, even if you no longer feel the need to urinate, you should still go because it will help prevent bladder spasms.

 Also, if you have to go out, urinate before leaving the house.
-An empty bladder reduces the risk of holding urine for a long time and causing leakage.
+An empty bladder reduces the risk of holding urine for long periods of time and causing leakage.

 Pelvic floor exercises